Prospect-Robotics/Robot2025/README.md

 This is the repository for FRC team 2813's code for our 2025 robot, Maelstørm.

+## Pre-Clone Setup

+If you haven't cloned with HTTPS or SSH before, you need to set them up first.
+See the documentation for the [HTTPS setup](https://github.com/git-ecosystem/git-credential-manager/tree/release), and the [SSH Setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 ## Cloning the Repository

 There are two different ways to clone the robot code in order to work on it.